deppen8/prospect/README.md

-# SurveySim
+# Prospect

-SurveySim is a set of tools for simulating archaeological field surveys.
+Prospect is a set of tools for simulating archaeological field surveys.

 ## TODO